 There is a "publication bias" in professional journals.
-It is the tendency than negative results (such as showing that some treatment has no effect).
+It is the tendency to publish positive results (such as showing that some treatment is effective) much more often than negative results (such as showing that some treatment has no effect).
 In the article "Registering Clinical Trials" (Journal of the American Medical Association, Vol. 290, No. 4), authors Kay Dickersin and Drummond Rennie state that "the result of not knowing who has performed what (clinical trial) is loss and distortion of the evidence, waste and duplication of trials, inability of funding agencies to plan, and a chaotic system from which only certain sponsors might benefit, and is invariably against the interest of those who offered to participate in trials and of patients in general."
 They support a process in which all clinical trials are registered in one central system, so that future researchers have access to all previous studies, not just the studies that were published.